pulp-platform/bender/README.md

 Now, we would like to generate a patch with the changes in `deps/my_ip/a` (but not those in `deps/my_ip/b`).
 We stage the desired changes using `git add deps/my_ip/a` (of course, you can also just stage parts of a file using `git add --patch`).
 The command `bender vendor patch` will now ask for a commit message that will be associated with this patch.
-Then, it will place a patch that contains our changes in `deps/my_ip/a` into `deps/patches/my_ip/0001-commit-message.patch`
+Then, it will place a patch that contains our changes in `deps/my_ip/a` into `deps/patches/my_ip/0001-commit-message.patch` (the number will increment if a numbered patch is already present).

 We can easily create a corresponding commit in the monorepo.
 `deps/my_ip/a` is still staged from the previous step.